Resolute1950/SLEFLAC/README.md

   1. Enter ZIP code
   2. Select their state legislator (filtered by the bill's `chamber_target`)
   3. Enter their name and city
-  4. Review/edit a pre-filled email, then send via `mailto:` or copy the text
+  4. Review/edit a pre-filled letter — framed as advocacy or opposition depending on the bill's `position` — then send via `mailto:` or copy

-- **`worker/worker.js`** — Cloudflare Worker that the take-action page calls for the ZIP → legislator lookup.
+- **`worker.js`** — Cloudflare Worker that the take-action page calls for the ZIP → legislator lookup.
 It:
-  1. Geocodes the ZIP via Zippopotam.us (free, no key)
+  1. Geocodes the ZIP via Zippopotam.us (free, no key required)
   2. Calls Open States `/people.geo` with the resulting lat/lng, using `OPENSTATES_API_KEY` (stored as a Worker secret — never sent to the browser)
   3. Filters out federal Congress members, returning only state legislators